remix-run/remix/docs/tutorials/jokes.md

 <docs-info>💿 Hello, I'm Rachel the Remix Disc.
 I'll show up whenever you have to actually _do_ something.</docs-info>

 <docs-warning>Feel free to explore as you go, but if you deviate from the tutorial too much (like trying to deploy before getting to that step for example), you may find it doesn't work like you expected because you missed something important.</docs-warning>

+<docs-error>We won't add JavaScript to the browser until toward the end of the tutorial.
+This is to show you how well your application will work when JavaScript takes a long time to load (or fails to load at all).
+So until we actually add JavaScript to the page, you won't be able to use things like `useState` until we get to that step.</docs-error>

 ## Outline